dju45/NinjaVolleyball/README.md

 > Our goal was to create a site for an international sports federation.

-**The project is built with Symfony 3.4, PHP, Bootstrap 4, HTML, CSS, Javascript, .**
+**The project is built with Symfony 3.4, PHP, Bootstrap 4, HTML, CSS, Javascript .**

 *Disclaimer: this project has no commercial purpose.*